Lucianod28/Ada-project/README.md

 	- Set up deployment the Jekyll blog on Github pages + update the Jekyll theme
 	- Dataset searches for anomalies
 	- Research of the dataset for "Impact of advertising campaigns over different categories people" part of the datastory
-* Luciano de la Igesia
+* Luciano de la Iglesia
 	- Worked on the question of whether some demographic groups shop more frequently than others, unfortunately the answer was no so we didn't include this analysis on our website
 	- Edited/revised all of the pages on the website
 	- Wrote the home page of the website